ucl-sbde/BIM2BEM-with-zoning/README.md

-# BIM2BEM-with-zoning
+# BIM2BEM_with_zoning
-Data support for BIM2BEM for AIC
+Data support for BIM2BEM submitted to Automation in Construction